Habib16051/Coding_Parina_Task/README.md

 ![image](https://github.com/Habib16051/Coding_Parina_Task/assets/39822204/1a07bcaf-66ba-4efb-9969-6f96388845be)

-and It's time foe the Scetion 3:
+and It's time to solve the Scetion 3:

 # Section 3: